Pryority/trampoline/README.md

   ): Promise<string>;
 }

-export declare abstract class BaseAccountAPI {
+export declare abstract class BaseAPI {
   /**
    * return the value to put into the "initCode" field, if the contract is not yet deployed.
    * this value holds the "factory" address, followed by this account's information